vsrinivas/fuchsia/development/benchmarking/running_on_ci.md

 ## Writing a benchmark

-Fuchsia benchmarks are command-line exectables that produce a JSON results file.
+Fuchsia benchmarks are command-line executables that produce a JSON results file.
 The executable must meet the following criteria:

 1. It accepts the location to the results file as a command line flag.